lchski/lucascherkewski.com/_newsletters/2019-08-04-100-living-principles.md

 I often distinguish principle and practice.

-At work, I try to meet policy principles through practices different from the norm.
-Outside of work, I try to guide my decisions according to certain principles.

-It’s hard to define in advance _how_ to act in a given situation; it’s much easier to define _why_ we’ll act.
+It’s hard to know in advance _how_ to act in a given situation; it’s much easier to decide _why_ we’ll act.
 The former is practice, the latter principle.

-As this newsletter carries on (into the three digits now!), and if you’ll pardon the indulgence, I’d like to take a moment to acknowledge some of its underlying principles.
+As this newsletter carries on (into the three digits now!), and if you’ll pardon the indulgence, I’d like to acknowledge some of its underlying principles.
 They capture the themes I write about, driving my newsletter practice.
-Unsurprisingly, I can’t separate these principles from those of life in general—[this is me, in words](https://lucascherkewski.com/study/manifesto/).
+Unsurprisingly, I can’t separate these principles from those of my life in general—[this is me, in words](https://lucascherkewski.com/study/manifesto/).

 In no particular order (and [written in a second-person voice](https://lucascherkewski.com/hit-and-miss/78-i-you-we/) targeted only at me):